evmos/evmos/tests/e2e/README.md

 Testing a chain upgrade is a multi-step process:

-1. Build an initial node version docker container (e.g. `INITIAL_VERSION = v9.0.0`)
-2. Build a docker image for the evmos target version (local repo by default) (e.g. `v9.1.0`)
+1. Build a docker image for the evmos target version (local repo by default, if no explicit `TARGET_VERSION` provided as argument) (e.g. `v9.1.0`)
-3. Run tests
+2. Run tests
-4. The e2e test will first run an `INITIAL_VERSION` node container.
+3. The e2e test will first run an `INITIAL_VERSION` node container.
-5. The node will submit, deposit and vote for an upgrade proposal for upgrading to the `TARGET_VERSION`.
+4. The node will submit, deposit and vote for an upgrade proposal for upgrading to the `TARGET_VERSION`.
-6. After block `50` is reached, the test suite exports `/.evmosd` folder from docker container to local `build/` and than purge the container.
+5. After block `50` is reached, the test suite exports `/.evmosd` folder from docker container to local `build/` and than purge the container.
-7. Suite will mount `TARGET_VERSION` node to local `build/` dir and start the node.
+6. Suite will mount `TARGET_VERSION` node to local `build/` dir and start the node.
 Node will get upgrade information from `upgrade-info.json` and will execute the upgrade.

 ## Structure